martinord/fido2cap-server/README.md

 	list users_to_router 'allow udp port 67'
 ```

+### Optional openNDS configuration

+- `option gatewayname 'My Gateway'`: allows setting different gateway names in different routers so that this FAS server can distinguish them.
+- `option authidletimeout '120'`: configure the time (minutes) after a client is disconnected if idle.
+- `option checkinterval '10'`: configure the time (seconds) openNDS will query the FAS server.
+The more frequent the queries are, the faster it will authorize the user.

 ### Known issues

 - Notice that the development TLS certificates will not be valid. openNDS will not trust them by default.
 You need valid TLS certificates, like the ones issued by Let's Encrypt (Certbot).